spyking-circus/spyking-circus-ort/README.rst

 rates at around 1%, even resolving overlapping spikes and synchronous firing.
 It seems to be compatible with optogenetic stimulation, based on experimental data obtained in the retina.

-SpyKING CIRCUS is currently still under development.
+The online implementation of SpyKING CIRCUS is currently still under development.
 Please do not hesitate to report issues with the issue tracker

 * Documentation can be found at http://spyking-circus.rtfd.org
 * A Google group can be found at http://groups.google.com/forum/#!forum/spyking-circus-users